-As a Sydney-based cyber security service provider, it saddens us to see online businesses being dismantled this way, as the truth is, with the right set of tools and strategies, most cyber attacks can be easily prevented.
+As a Sydney-based cyber security service provider, it saddens us to see online businesses being dismantled this way.
+With the right set of tools and strategies, most cyber attacks can be easily prevented.

-The main problem we see is that many online businesses aren’t even aware they have been or are currently being attacked by cyber criminals—and how do you defend yourself if you don’t even know there is a threat?
+The main problem is that many online businesses aren’t even aware they have been or are currently being attacked by cybercriminals.
+How do you defend yourself if you don’t even know there is a threat?

 From early detection to early prevention, here’s how you can train your business team to be on the lookout for potential cyber attacks—and resolve them all.

-Statistically, the main reason why company breaches happen at all, can often be linked back to human errors.
-But, this is not necessarily due to negligence or malevolence, but rather, due to lack of capability.
+Statistically, the main reason company breaches happen can often be linked back to human errors.
+But, this is not necessarily due to negligence or malice but rather due to a lack of capability.

 What sort of capability?

 Well, firstly, the capability to recognise advancing threats.
 Here, we’re referring to company employees.
-Even the most well-intentioned employees can fall victims to a cyber attack, whilst still lacking notable insight to detect the exposure.
+Even the most well-intentioned employees can fall victims to a cyber attack whilst still lacking considerable insight to detect the exposure.

-Phishers, for instance, can masquerade as employees, superiors, or potential business collaborators, in order to get their hands on sensitive data.
-So, the ideal solution would be to stop them in their tracks and before greater damage is done.
+Phishers, for instance, can masquerade as employees, superiors, or potential business collaborators to get their hands on sensitive data.
+So, the ideal solution would be to stop them in their tracks before more significant damage occurs.

 Should that fail, there’s also the capability of knowing when an intruder has already found their way inside your company data.
-Even with this knowledge, you also have to know how to report and deal with any surging issues.
+You also have to understand how to report and deal with any surging issues, even with this knowledge.
 However, getting to the point of eradicating existing cyber attacks can be a difficult task.

 There are a variety of essential topics concerning cyber security awareness training.

-Phishing, spam, malware, ransomware, social engineering—these are but a few of the most common cyber security threats.
-You would need to thoroughly explain them to your employees and emphasise the variety of ways in which they can manifest.
+Phishing, spam, malware, ransomware, and social engineering are some of the most common cyber security threats.
+You would need to thoroughly explain them to your employees and emphasise the variety of ways they can manifest.

 One way to do this is to organise presentations and play videos or show your employees real-life examples of previous phishing scams.
-All employees need to be wary of any suspicious online personalities, contracts, and offers.
-Therefore, you would do well with sharing insider tips with your team so they better recognise obvious red flags.
+All employees need to be wary of suspicious online personalities, contracts, and offers.
+Therefore, you would do well to share insider tips with your team, so they better recognise obvious red flags.

 Passwords are the first barrier that a potential intruder would encounter.
-Since passwords are so prevalent in all areas of our internet-based lives, their importance and strength may be oftentimes overlooked.
+Since passwords are so prevalent in all areas of our internet-based lives, their importance and strength may be often overlooked.

-Coming up with lacklustre passwords, however, might seem like a non-problem to employees but it may expose the company to greater danger.
+However, coming up with lacklustre passwords might seem like a non-problem to employees.
+Still, it may expose the company to greater danger.
 Therefore, suggest that your employees get creative with their password strength—and frequently change them.
-Showing your employees just how damaging cyber attacks can be, could also be useful in getting them to take password strength more seriously.
+Showing your employees just how damaging cyber attacks can be could also help them take password strength more seriously.

-There are unspoken guidelines on how to recognise email and social media red flags.
+There are unspoken guidelines on recognising email and social media red flags.